Early Years Foundation Stage (EYFS):

-- To experiment with drawing, printing, painting, collage, textiles and 3D work and digital art to develop and share their ideas, experiences and imagination
+- To experiment with drawing, printing, painting, collage, textiles and 3D work to develop and share their ideas, experiences and imagination

 - To develop a wide range of art and design techniques through the use of colour, pattern, texture, line, shape, form and space

 - Learn about the work of a range of artists, craft makers and designers.

 The children also learn about their class artists that include: Joan Miro, Georgia O’Keefe, Claude Monet and Andy Goldsworthy.

 In Key Stage Two the children learn to:

 - Develop their creativity by increasing their knowledge, skills and understanding of materials and processes

 - Pupils' experiences at this stage enable them to understand the diverse functions of art in the wider world